KatayamaLab/resutil/README.md

 `resutil push [exp_name]` uploads experiment a specific directory to the cloud.
 Depending directorys included in `exp-config.yaml` are automtically uploaded. `--no-dependency` option restrain automatic dependency upload.

-`resutil pull --all` will upload all experimental data to the cloud.
+`resutil pull` will upload all experimental data to the cloud.

 This is useful for keeping your local data up-to-date with the data stored in the cloud, especially when multiple people are working on the same project and updating the experimental data.